kwkevinlin/CPU-Parallel-Computing/README.md

 # CPU-Parallel-Computing
-CPU-based parallel computing codes in C | CSC346 Coursework and Labs
+CPU-based parallel computing codes in C/C++ | CSC346 Coursework and Labs

+For GPU parallel programming in CUDA, see [GPU-Parallel-Computing](https://github.com/kwkevinlin/CUDA-Parallel-Computing).

 #### Table of Contents